 Bill Whitaker: What's the most important thing that it has shown you?

 Burton LeBlanc: That the stories that you've heard from some of the DEA investigative agents concerning the large volumes of pills going into certain parts of our country are absolutely true.

 One of those stories concerned Kermit, West Virginia, a town of just 400 people, where nine million opioid pills were delivered in just two years to a single pharmacy.

 Bill Whitaker: Did the companies have access to this information?

 Burton LeBlanc: It was their data.

-That data has now been shared with state officials who have lawsuits pending, including Ohio's Mike DeWine.
+That data has now been shared with state attorneys general, including Ohio's Mike DeWine.